GC

 3. Wire the CI system

-Once the local curl works, configure your CI provider to call the same endpoint on failure.
-The exact shape depends on the provider; the pattern is always the same.
+Once the local curl works, configure your CI provider to hit the same endpoint on failure.
+The exact shape depends on the provider; the pattern is always the same — POST JSON whose field names match the placeholders in your messageTemplate.

 GitHub Actions workflow snippet